-See section 4.4, Risk Retention and Related Disclosure Requirements:
+See section 4.4.
+Risk Retention and Related Disclosure Requirements:

-"CACF NL, in its capacity as allowed entity under article 6(4) of the Securitisation Regulation, has undertaken in the Notes Purchase Agreement to retain, on an ongoing basis, a material net economic interest of not less than five (5) per cent. in the securitisation transaction described in this Prospectus in accordance with article 6 of the Securitisation Regulation.
-As at the Closing Date, such material net economic interest will be held by CACF NL in accordance with article 6(3)(a) of the Securitisation Regulation [by the retention of no less than 5 % of the nominal value of each of the Classes of Notes sold or transferred to the investors].
-In addition to the information set out herein and forming part of this Prospectus, the Issuer acting as the Reporting Entity, as designated entity under article 7(2) of the Securitisation Regulation, has undertaken to make available materially relevant information to investors in accordance with and as required pursuant to article 7 of the Securitisation Regulation so that investors are able to verify compliance with article 6 of the Securitisation Regulation.
-Each prospective Noteholder should ensure that it complies with the Securitisation Regulation to the extent applicable to it."
+"The Seller, in its capacity as originator under article 6(1) of the Securitisation Regulation, has undertaken in the Notes Purchase Agreements to retain, on an ongoing basis, a material net economic interest of not less than five (5) per cent. in the securitisation transaction described in this Prospectus in accordance with article 6 of the Securitisation Regulation.
+As at the Closing Date, such material net economic interest will be held by the Seller in accordance with article 6(3)(a) of the Securitisation Regulation by the retention of 5% of the nominal value of each of the Asset-Backed Classes of Notes sold or transferred to investors.
+In addition to the information set out herein and forming part of this Prospectus, the Seller is responsible for compliance with article 7 of the Securitisation Regulation and the Seller acting as the Reporting Entity, as designated entity under article 7(2) of the Securitisation Regulation, has undertaken to make available information to investors in accordance with and as required pursuant to article 7 of the Securitisation Regulation so that investors are able to verify compliance with article 6 of the Securitisation Regulation.
+Each prospective Noteholder should ensure that it complies with the Securitisation Regulation to the extent applicable to it.